jejjohnson/bnn_model_zoo/prezis/tf2/slides.md

 ----

-> One DL library to rule them all...!
+> One Deep Learning library to rule them all...!

 Probably a bad idea...